AVSystem/developer-zone/docs/academy/exercise3b.md

         }
 ```

 Finally, after sensor and Object initialization, we can add an instance of a sensor.
-Because it’s the first and only instance, we will add it as /3303/0.
+Because it’s the first and only instance, we will add it as `/3303/0`.
 Our sensor readings will be calculated to Celsius and the sensor can read value between 0-100 Cel degrees.
-To acquire sensor value, Anjay will use the *temperature_sensor_get_value()* function we’ve created before.
+To acquire sensor value, Anjay will use the `temperature_sensor_get_value()` function we’ve created before.

 ```
     if (anjay_ipso_basic_sensor_instance_add(